sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

 6. Client posts message to console asking it to initialise each `provider` one at a time (see provider initialisation below)
 7. Assuming all providers initialise correctly then the client posts a `ready` message to the console indicating that it is ready and the console should now show the client iframe instead of the splash screen
 8. The client should now call the `console/register` endpoint on the OR manager with the following data in a JSON payload:
+* id: string [ID of this console registration (if previously registered otherwise null)
 * name: string [Name of the console (default: platform.name from [Platform.js](https://github.com/bestiejs/platform.js/) e.g. Chrome, Safari, etc.)]
 * version: string [Version of the console (default: platform.version from [Platform.js](https://github.com/bestiejs/platform.js/))]
 * platform: string [Name of platform/OS default: platform.os from [Platform.js](https://github.com/bestiejs/platform.js/))]